 Where risk is primarily borne by the policyholder, the contract is deemed to be an investment contract.
-The majority of contracts issued by the Company are deemed to fall into this category, where the insurance risk remaining with the Company is limited to a small percentage of the value of the units allocated to the policy.
-When a contract is deemed to contain an investment component and an insurance component Octium's accounting policy is to unbundle the components into the different elements.
+The majority of contracts issued by the Company are deemed to fall into this category, where the insurance risk remaining with the Company is limited to a small percentage of the value of the policy.
+Where the terms of an existing contract have been substantially modified the financial liability is extinguished and replaced with a liability reflecting the updated terms of the contract.
+This may result in the reclassification of a contract from an investment contract to an insurance contract.